 Fitness industry, equipment manufacturers and health organizations are continuously offering new training programs, treatments, and equipment.
 However, the obesity growth clearly indicates that we don’t understand the full extent of this problem because the number people with excessive weight is steadily increasing.

-This subject requires further research and in my view, I believe the following factors need to be addressed to solve this problem.
+This subject requires further research and I believe the following factors need to be addressed to solve this problem.

 According to American College of Sports Medicine (ACSM), all adults age 18-65 should engage in moderate-intensity aerobic exercise for a minimum of 30 minutes five days a week, or vigorous activity for a minimum of 20 minutes three days a week.
 In addition, every adult person should perform muscular strength and endurance activities a minimum two times a week.